What will happen to my iNaturalist account after I die?

 Your iNaturalist account should be treated as a digital asset in your will and any other estate planning documents.
 You should describe your wishes for your iNaturalist account, and most importantly, who should be the person to fulfill them.

-For people in the United States, you can use FreeWill to guide you through the process of creating a plan for your digital assets as part of your “estate.” iNaturalist has a partnership with FreeWill.
-You can use their free tools to create a will or trust that works with any state and DC.
+For people in the United States, you can use FreeWill to guide you through the process of creating a plan for your digital assets as part of your estate. iNaturalist has a partnership with FreeWill.
+You can use their free tools to create a will or trust that works with any state and D.C.

 In FreeWill, you enter your iNaturalist account as a property with a primary and secondary beneficiary.
 You can unambiguously describe it with these details: